brycie-boy/The_Cosmos/Right Effort.md

 ## Right Effort  #🧠

-Right Effort is part of [[The Nobel Eightfold Path]]. it involves generating the desire for:
+Right Effort is part of [[The Nobel Eightfold Path]].
+It involves generating the desire for:

 - the nonarising of unarisen unwholesome states
 - the abandoning of arisen unwholesome states